digit

 Rights are often included in the foundational questions that governments and politics have been designed to deal with.
 Often the development of these socio-political institutions have formed a dialectical relationship with rights.[citation needed]

 Rights about particular issues, or the rights of particular groups, are often areas of special concern.
 Often these concerns arise when rights come into conflict with other legal or moral issues, sometimes even other rights.
-Issues of concern have historically included Indigenous rights, labor rights, LGBT rights, reproductive rights, disability rights, patient rights and prisoners' rights.
+Issues of concern have historically included Indigenous rights, labor rights, LGBTQ rights, reproductive rights, disability rights, patient rights and prisoners' rights.
 With increasing monitoring and the information society, information rights, such as the right to privacy are becoming more important.[citation needed]

 Some examples of groups whose rights are of particular concern include animals,[7] and amongst humans, groups such as children[8] and youth, parents (both mothers and fathers), and men and women.[9]